On this page

 When I apply to be able to opt into security coverage and the application is marked as fixed, will all the maintainers of the project used for the application be able to opt into security coverage?

-Only the user who created the application will be able to opt projects into security advisory coverage.
-The other co-maintainers/maintainers of the project who cannot opt projects into security advisory coverage will need to create individual applications.
+Only the person who created the application will be able to opt projects into security advisory coverage.
+The other co-maintainers/maintainers of the project who cannot opt projects into security advisory coverage will need to create other applications.

-A user who works on the same organization you work cannot use a project with code committed by you for these applications.
+A person who works on the same organization you work cannot use a project with code committed by you for these applications.

-These applications are for users, not projects, nor organizations.
-We need to understand what the user who applies understands about writing secure code that correctly use the Drupal API and follow the Drupal coding standards.
-All we do is giving to the user who applies a new Drupal.org role that makes the user able to opt into security coverage; we do not change the project status.
+These applications are for giving a new permission to accounts, not to change the projects' status.
+We need to understand what the person who applies understands about writing secure code that correctly use the Drupal API and follow the Drupal coding standards, not what the project maintainers collectively know about those topics.

 Do I need the permission to opt into security coverage to become a project (co-)maintainer?